sparrowstack/sparrowstack/README.md

 ## Development
 For local development, clone the `sparrowstack` repository and link its packages locally for use in the [SparrowStarter](https://github.com/sparrowstack/sparrow-starter) project.
 Use [SparrowStarter](https://github.com/sparrowstack/sparrow-starter) as your sandbox for testingchanges made in `sparrowstack`.

-More detailed setup instructions follow below.
+More detailed setup instructions below.

 ### Prerequisites